mooreryan/little_logger/README.md

 It's quite simple though (< 100 LOC), so check out the source to see exactly how things work 🍨

-## Benchmarks

-For some snazzy fun, head on over to the [benchmark directory](https://github.com/mooreryan/little_logger/tree/main/bench) 🌶

 ## License

 [![license MIT or Apache